anonymin/thinkful-vday/readme.md

 # Make your valentine's day special with HTML and CSS

 Valentine’s Day is just around the corner, and there's no better way to someone's heart than a handmade card - which is exactly what we're making in this tutorial.
 Using the power of HTML and CSS, you'll learn how to develop a website that doubles as a v-day card to wow that special someone in your life.
-(But you may want to buy flowers or chocolate, as well).
+(Disclaimer: To ensure the wow factor you may want to buy flowers or chocolate, as well).

 ## HTML and CSS